Enhanced neutrino polarizability: UV models of enhanced neutrino polarizability

 The lepton number is spontaneusly broken once $S$ obtains a vev, \beq S=(f_\phi+\sigma+i\phi)/\sqrt2. \eeq This then gives the following neutrino mass matrix in the basis $\{\nu_L^c, N_R, N_L^c\}$, see, e.g. \cite{Dev:2012sg}, \beq {\cal M}= , \eeq where we shortened the notation to $M_D=y_\nu v/{\sqrt 2}$, $\mu_{L,R}=\lambda_{L,R} f_\phi/\sqrt{2}$.
 Without loss of generality we can work in the basis, where $M_N$ is diagonal.
 We will assume the hierarchy $\mu_{R,L}\ll M_D\ll M_N$, to be understood as the hierarchy among all the eigenvalues of the corresponding $3\times 3$ complex matrices.

-We start the analysis with the one-generation case in which case the three parameters $\mu_{L}, M_D, M_N$ can be made real via phase redefinitions of $\nu_L^c, N_R, N_L^c$, while $\mu_R$ is a complex parameter.
-The lightest neutrino mass eigenstate is then, up to corrections of higher order in $\mu_{L,R}/M_{N,D}$, given by \beq \nu=c_\alpha \nu_L -s_\alpha N_L, \qquad t_\alpha\simeq \frac{M_D}{M_N}, \eeq where we abbreviated $c_\alpha\equiv \cos\alpha$, $s_\alpha \equiv \sin \alpha$, $t_\alpha\equiv \tan\alpha$.
-In order for $\nu$ to be predominantly composed of the neutral component of the electroweak doublet, with only a small admixture of the sterile neutrino, we require $M_D\ll M_N$.
+We start the analysis with the one-generation case where the three parameters $\mu_{L}, M_D$, and $M_N$ can be made real via phase redefinitions of $\nu_L^c, N_R, N_L^c$, while $\mu_R$ is a complex parameter.
+Up to corrections of higher order in $\mu_{L,R}/M_{N,D}$ the lightest neutrino mass eigenstate is given by \beq \nu=c_\alpha \nu_L -s_\alpha N_L, \qquad t_\alpha\simeq \frac{M_D}{M_N}, \eeq where we abbreviated $c_\alpha\equiv \cos\alpha$, $s_\alpha \equiv \sin \alpha$, $t_\alpha\equiv \tan\alpha$.
+In order for $\nu$ to be predominantly composed of the neutral component of the electroweak doublet with only a small admixture of the sterile neutrino, we require $M_D\ll M_N$.
 The corresponding mass is \beq m_\nu\simeq \mu_L s_\alpha^2. \eeq The two heavy neutrinos are mass degenerate, with masses equal to $\sqrt{M_N^2+M_D^2}$, up to $\mu_{L,R}$ suppressed corrections.
 Note that the SM neutrino masses are proportional to the lepton number breaking parameter $\mu_L=\lambda_L f_\phi/\sqrt2$, and vanish in the limit $f_\phi\to 0$, as expected.
 The neutrino masses can now be small either due to a small value of $f_\phi$, the smallness of the mixing angle $s_\alpha$ (i.e., $M_D /M_N\ll1$), or a combination of the two.

 These results extend trivially to the case of three generations.
 To linear order in $M_D/M_N$ the mass eigenstates, the left-handed fields $\nu, N_1, N_2$, are expressed in terms of the initial states as